-Following in the early succession of portrait photography – today there are countless portrait studios around the world, from department stores, where you can get a package with almost real time developing services, to high end editorial portrait studios.
+Following in the early success of portrait photography – today there are countless portrait studios around the world, from department stores, where you can get a package with almost real-time developing services, to high-end editorial portrait studios.
 With no surprise, today, portrait photography is the most successful and sustainable business form of photography.

 Approaches to portrait photography.